Deautonomisation by singularity confinement and degree growth: Spaces of initial conditions for birational mappings of the plane

-We give a diagram showing the birational mappings involved in minimisation of a space of initial conditions in Figure \ref{fig:minimisationdiagram}.
+We give a diagram showing the birational mappings involved in contraction of a space of initial conditions in Figure \ref{fig:minimisationdiagram}.

-\begin{definition}[minimal space of initial conditions] For a space of initial conditions $X_n$, we say that a minimisation is trivial if the maps $\mu_n$ are isomorphisms.
-If there does not exist any nontrivial minimisation, then we say the space of initial conditions is minimal. \end{definition}
+\begin{definition}[minimal space of initial conditions] For a space of initial conditions $X_n$, we say that a contraction is trivial if the maps $\mu_n$ are isomorphisms.
+If there does not exist any nontrivial contraction, then we say the space of initial conditions is minimal. \end{definition}

-Whether a space of initial conditions can be minimised or not is characterised by the following.
+Whether or not contraction of a space of initial conditions is possible is characterised by the following.

-\begin{lemma}[\cite{MASE}] If there exist a finite set of elements of $\Pic(\X)$ corresponding to mutually disjoint exceptional curves of the first kind which are permuted by $\Phi$, then blowing down these curves provides a nontrivial minimisation of the space of initial conditions. \end{lemma}
+\begin{lemma}[\cite{MASE}] If there exist a finite set of elements of $\Pic(\X)$ corresponding to mutually disjoint exceptional curves of the first kind which are permuted by $\Phi$, then blowing down these curves provides a nontrivial contraction of the space of initial conditions. \end{lemma}